PhisicsLollo0/Finance4All/README.md

 Finance4All is a Python-based toolkit for analyzing, backtesting, and visualizing financial portfolios.
 It provides tools for scraping historical price data, computing portfolio returns, evaluating risk metrics, and generating insightful plots.

+## 🔗 Live Demo

+Try the interactive Streamlit app here: [finance4all.streamlit.app](https://finance4all.streamlit.app/)

+The app provides a simple interface to explore portfolio analytics:

+- **Home:** Overview of the project, purpose, and key features.
+A starting point to understand what Finance4All offers.
+- **Rolling Returns:** Interactive visualization of rolling return metrics across portfolios.
+Select different portfolios, time windows, and periods to explore return trends over time.

 ## Features

 - **Data Scraping:** Download and update historical price data for various assets.